Key Takeaways

 Common 401(k) Alternatives:

-• Traditional and Roth IRAs each have tax advantages and good investment options, but low contribution limits at $7,000 (or $8,000 if you’re 50 or older) annually, as of 2024.
+• Traditional and Roth IRAs each offer tax advantages and good investment options but have low contribution limits of $7,000 annually (or $8,000 if you’re 50 or older) as of 2024.

-• Investment brokerage accounts allow you to totally control your investments, though they don’t offer an upfront tax deduction.
+• Investment brokerage accounts allow you full control over your investments, though they do not offer an upfront tax deduction.

 Which Retirement Savings Account Is Right For You?